Gleb Savchenko: Personal life

 Gleb was born in Moscow.
 He began dancing at 8 years old.

-Gleb was married to professional dancer Elena Samodanova, and they have a daughter, Olivia.
+Gleb was married to professional dancer Elena Samodanova, and they have a daughter, Olivia, born in November 2010.
 In March 2017, the couple announced that they were expecting their second child.
 Their second daughter, Zlata, was born on 1 August 2017.
 In November 2020, after 14 years of marriage, he and his wife Elena announced that they had decided to part ways.